 Visual Studio provides a variety of profiling tools to help you diagnose different kinds of performance issues depending on your app type.

 The profiling tools that you can access during a debugging session are available in the Diagnostic Tools window.
 The Diagnostic Tools window appears automatically unless you have turned it off.
 To bring up the window, click Debug / Windows / Show Diagnostic Tools.
 With the window open, you can select tools for which you want to collect data.

 While you are debugging, you can use the Diagnostic Tools window to analyze CPU and memory usage, and you can view events that show performance-related information.

 The Diagnostic Tools window is often the preferred way to profile apps, but for Release builds you can also do a post-mortem analysis of your app instead.
-If you want more information on different approaches, see Running Profiling Tools With or Without the Debugger.
+If you want more information on different approaches, see Run profiling tools with or without the debugger.
 To see profiling tool support for different app types, see Which tool should I use?.

 Analyze CPU Usage

 The CPU Usage tool is a good place to start analyzing your app's performance.
 It will tell you more about CPU resources that your app is consuming.
 For a more detailed walkthrough of the CPU Usage tool, see Beginner's guide to performance profiling.